Topic: What are the Manufacturing Processes for Engineering Materials?

 - Compression moulding: Molten plastic is poured into the Mould and further it will be pressed against the mould shape before the plastic being cooled.
 Examples of Compression moulding are car tires.

 - Rotational Moulding: Molten plastic is placed inside of the moulds and the moulds are rotated with the help of mechanical arms then the Plastic will pull towards the mould shape faces.
-By this way, hallow shaped objects like water storage tanks are made with the rotational moulding.
+In this way, hallow shaped objects like water storage tanks are made with rotational moulding.

 In this forming process, the metal objects are subjected to heavy loads for a permanent deformation without adding or removing the material.
 And this forming process is operating on the plastic deformation of the material.
 Hence the objects are permanently deformed.